 Introducing a graph database into the mix does not have to be a disruptive process.
 As with any technology, understanding its place and contribution to the entire system is key to determining how the pieces fit together.

-a.
-OLTP mode where it is essential to the business to have some questions answered in near real time and therefore have certain sets of data as current as possible
+- OLTP mode, where it’s essential to the business to have some questions answered in near real time and therefore have certain sets of data as current as possible.

-b.
-Batch mode where some data is collected and processed in a delayed manner
+- Batch mode, where some data is collected and processed in a delayed manner.

 Instead of exporting data and then importing it into Neo4j for the initial load, and then planning for keeping the databases in sync, we decided to first not worry about how the data would be supplied and just design our application without assumptions about the data source.

 The Data Model